Ashish080213/kg-Pounds_Converter/README.md

 # kg-Pounds_Converter
-This is a basic Android application which is created using Androd Studio.
-This app will convert the corresponding kg value in pounds.
+This is a basic Android application that is created using Android Studio.
+This app will convert the corresponding kg value into pounds.